 - CONFIRMATION # (this is located at the top of the confirmation email)

-There are 2 ways an admin can check a registrant into something:
+There are 2 ways an admin can utilize the mobile app for attendee check-in:

 A registrant can obtain a QR code for the event...